A portfolio tracker built for self-directed investors

-Tali is your investment assistant.
-It monitors the markets and financial news 24/7, explains what matters, and keeps you close to your investments without it taking over your life.
+Tali is your investment portfolio app for SIPP, ISA, and DIY investing.
+It tracks your holdings, monitors the markets and financial news around the clock, and explains what matters in plain English, so you stay close to your investments without it taking over your life.

 A broadly positive week, though NVIDIA's dip deserves a quiet watch.